yhatt/jsx-slack/docs/jsx-components-for-block-kit.md

 - `callbackId` (optional): An identifier for this modal to recognize it in various events.
 (255 characters maximum)
 - `externalId` (optional): A unique ID for all views on a per-team basis.

+> :information_source: Slack requires the submit text when modal has component for inputs, so jsx-slack would set the text "Submit" as the default value of `submit` prop if you are setting no text together with using input components.

 ## Layout blocks

 ### [`<Section>`: Section Block](https://api.slack.com/reference/messaging/blocks#section)